drewburr/3D_Pinball_Game/README.md

 [Building Custom Pinball Machines (33c3) - media.ccc.de](https://youtu.be/SPmcOcF_G30)

 ## Installing *3D Pinball: Space Cadet*
 ***Requires WinRAR*** [WinRAR 5.71](https://www.rarlab.com/rar/winrar-x64-571.exe)

+### Windows and WinRAR

 Download and run the [WinRAR installer](Files\3d_pinball_space_cadet.exe) for 3D Pinball: Space Cadet.

 This should install *3D Pinball: Space Cadet*, and add a game shortcut to your desktop.

+### Windows and Virtual Pinball
+***NOTE***

+This version of the game is not 1-to-1 with the Windows XP version.
+However, it does enable exporting of 3D models and blueprints, as well as show the logic used to program the game.

+- Download and install the [Virtual Pinball](https://vpinball.com/VPBdownloads/vpx-installer-10-5-0/) software
+- Download and extract the contents of [Space_Cadet-022118a.zip](Files\Space_Cadet-022118a.zip)
+- Execute **spacecadet 022118a.vpx** to run the game

 ## In-depth 3D Pinball Guide